iltuoconsulenteit/DocCropper-Test/README.md

 ### 🔑 Developer key

 For demonstrations and testing you may use a developer key.
-Place this key in the `license_key` field of `settings.json`.
+You can store it in the `license_key` field of `settings.json` or set it in an `.env` file as `DOCROPPER_LICENSE_KEY`.
 When DocCropper detects the developer key the interface shows `Licensed to Developer` and behaves like the full version.

 For commercial inquiries: **doccropper@iltuoconsulenteit.it**.

+## Credits

+This project is originally based on [varna9000/image-perspective-crop](https://github.com/varna9000/image-perspective-crop).
+Significant modifications and new features were added for broader usability.